SAP-samples/teched2025-CA261/exercises/ex5/README.md

 8. Close the current task.
 Start new task.
 Switch to **Plan mode**.
 9. Enter prompt in the task input:
    ```
-   In the list report, add an analytical column chart showing the average price per destination.
-   Show analytical chart above table.
-Use fiori mcp.
+   Add an analytical column chart to the List Report (ALP) that displays the average price per destination.
+Configure Price as an aggregated property in the analytical chart, and use the Views configuration to display the analytical chart above the table.
+Use fiori mcp
    ```
 10. Press `Enter` to begin.
 Cline will generate an **Implementation Plan**.